2021 is the International Year

 According to ILO estimates:

-- But, 152 million children across the world are still in child labour
+- 160 million children across the world are still in child labour.

-- The problem is concentrated in agriculture, services, and industries
+- The problem is concentrated in rural areas, especially in agriculture, and mainly takes place within families.

 The International Year is an opportunity to: